Alan Goodwin — Amazing Super-telephoto Lens/a-1 Beginner « Arthur Morris/BIRDS AS ART

 • Many people favor flight shots, but my favorite is #4, the White Ibis closeup with the breaking wave.
 I think it appeared on the blog before, but it impresses here again.

-• avatar Jordan Cait
+• Jordan Cait

 Very impressive that this Allan’s first try.
 Wow!